walter-a-jablonowski/sys-2/ai.md

   type description

 typeIdentification: "^\\s*[1-5]\\s*-\\s*"  # identify the type of a file or folder in /data (match this against name)
-                                           #   if no string is defined try to read the field type from the front matter
+                                           #   if no string is defined try to read the field type from the front matter (field type) as a fallback
 allowedSubTypes:    ["Info"]               # list of type ids of allowed sub types for the list, "*" for "all", empty array for none

 fields:             # special fields for this type